hchaudhary1/opencode-prompts/.opencode/command/create_plan.md

 User: /implementation_plan
 Assistant: I'll help you create a detailed implementation plan...

-User: We need to add parent-child tracking for Claude sub-tasks.
-See thoughts/allison/tickets/eng_1478.md
+User: We need to add parent-child tracking for Claude subagents.
+See thoughts/allison/tasks/task-1478.md
-Assistant: Let me read that ticket file completely first...
+Assistant: Let me read that task file completely first...

 [Reads file fully]

-Based on the ticket, I understand we need to track parent-child relationships for Claude sub-task events in the hld daemon.
+Based on the task, I understand we need to track parent-child relationships for Claude subagent events in the daemon.
 Before I start planning, I have some questions...

 [Interactive process continues...]
 ```